 The disruption experienced by the Tununirmiut because of this rapid transition from living on the land to living in town was intensified by difficulties experienced in the key areas where their lives changed.
 Living in the town also brought Inuit into daily contact with white people.
-Elizabeth Kyak recalled that many Inuit felt they had to hide country food they were eating, and Elisapee Ootoova talked about being frightened by the appearance of qallunaat.
+Elizabeth Kyak recalled that many Inuit felt they had to hide country food they were eating, and Elisapee Ootoova talked about being frightened by the appearance of Qallunaat.

-The shooting of qimmiitiv by the RCMP was one of the clearest signals of the disruption in Tununirmiut life.
-Qimmiit were essential to their mobility and an integral aspect of everyday life, the unexpected and violent loss of qimmiit was a painful wound.

-Manasie Amagoalik told the QTC that he could recall the scene because "[his] father started crying and it was so unexpected.
+The shooting of qimmiit by the RCMP was one of the clearest signals of the disruption in Tununirmiut life.
+Qimmiit were essential to their mobility and an integral aspect of everyday life at the ilagiit nunagivaktangit, so the unexpected and violent loss of a man's qimmiit was a painful wound.
+Manasie Amagoalik stated that he could recall the scene because "[his] father started crying and it was so unexpected....
 The RCMP was standing next to [his] father and the dogs being shot, even the puppy running away from all the shooting.
 It ran to [them]."
 On top of the emotional impact of this loss, many Inuit suffered long-term hardships.
 Amagoalik underlined the consequences for his family:

 We had no means of transportation, no Ski-Doo, therefore, no hunting.
-The only way was by walking.
+The only way was by walking....
 We were also visited by sickness because we didn't have enough to eat.
 My father suffered a lot of hardship with no Ski-Doo and no dogs.
 He had to hunt polar bear by foot and by harpoon.

-Between 1963 and 1968, Tununirmiut experienced radical change, which created the centralized settlement of Pond Inlet.
+Between 1963 and 1968, the Tununirmiut experienced radical change, which created the centralized settlement of Pond Inlet.
 This change was initiated and largely shaped by the Government of Canada, which believed that it understood what the results of its new programs would be.
 The Tununirmiut acceded to the general direction of centralization, but sought to maintain Inuit values and ways of doing things as their lives were transformed.
+Six dog teams and sleds head west over the ice of Pond Inlet towards the settlement, June 1953 LIBRARY AND ARCHIVES CANADA